duartemateus/EntityFramework.Docs/entity-framework/ef6/entity-framework-complex-types-ef-designer.md

 ?

-## Refactor an Entity?s Properties into New Complex Type
+## Refactor an Entity's Properties into New Complex Type

 If you already have an entity in your conceptual model you may want to refactor some of the properties into a complex type property.